Questions & Answers About JDinteractive

 Do JDinteractive students participate in student organizations?

-JDinteractive students are full members of the College of Law community and are encouraged to participate in student organizations, including the student government and Syracuse Law Review.
+JDi students are full members of the College of Law community and are encouraged to participate in student organizations, including the student government and Syracuse Law Review.

 Each jurisdiction sets its own criteria for admission to the bar and to sit for its bar examination, including an applicant’s legal education.
-As graduates of an ABA accredited law school and approved program, it appears that JDinteractive graduates will satisfy most jurisdictions’ current legal education requirements and thus be eligible for admission to the bar in most states.
+As graduates of an ABA accredited law school and approved program, it appears that JDi graduates will satisfy most jurisdictions’ current legal education requirements and thus be eligible for admission to the bar in most states.

 In New York State, the New York Court of Appeals determines the rules for admission to the bar.
 Under the Court’s current rules, graduation from the Syracuse University’s JDi program does not automatically qualify an individual to take the New York bar exam.
 Graduates can petition the court for a waiver of strict compliance with the rule and permission to take the examination, but applicants should carefully consider these rules before beginning their legal education.
 As of August 2022, graduates who have petitioned the court for a waiver have been successful.